On this page:

 Optimization & Delivery overview

-A campaign’s Optimization & Delivery settings determine how aggressively it should bid based on how much you’d like to spend, how you’d like to pace bidding, and how often you’d like for users to see an ad.
+A campaign’s Optimization & Delivery settings determine whether optimizations will be automatically or manually applied, how aggressively the campaign should bid based on how much you’d like to spend, how you’d like to pace bidding, and how often you’d like for users to see an ad.

-Three elements comprise a campaign’s Optimization & Delivery settings:
+Four elements comprise a campaign’s Optimization & Delivery:

 The way you manage these elements can impact the campaign’s performance, including its ability to pace on track.
 Refer to Troubleshoot a campaign that’s pacing behind for additional support.